JEN-dotcom/sales-management-system/architecture/Application_Layer.md

   - Description: Retrieve product details by ID.
   - Functionality: Retrieves and returns detailed information about a specific product based on its unique identifier.

+- **getProductByBrandName(String brandName):**
+  - Description: Retrieve list of products by a brand.
+  - Functionality: Retrieves and returns a paginated list of products based on the unique brand name.

 - **createProduct(ProductDTO productDTO):**
   - Description: Create a new product.
   - Functionality: Accepts product data and creates a new product in the system, returning the details of the newly created product.